 – Live camera feeds / Multimedia

 Their flagship participatory event is:

 … a 12-hour theatrical lock-in for anyone interested in rapid-response theatre-making and staying up really, really late.

 “The Night Shift was an eye opening and creative fuelled evening.
 If there’s one thing I’ve taken away it’s that you should take fun seriously, from the tiniest of moments to the most absurd” Participant

-Part devising workshop, part performance-making free-for-all, 10-20 participants are selected in advance via expressions of interest – and, together, we all collaborate and make a spanking new, ensemble-based piece of performance throughout the night.
+Part devising workshop, part performance-making free-for-all, 10-20 participants are selected via expressions of interest – and, together, LaPelle’s Factory collaborate with them to make a ensemble-based piece of performance throughout the course of the night.

-The work is then shared the next morning to anyone who may be interested or curious.
+The work is then shared, bleary-eyed, the next morning to anyone who may be interested or curious.

-The Night Shift works particularly well within festival contexts and for groups of BA / MA students and other practicing artists (who are not necessarily from a performance background.
+The Night Shift works particularly well within festival contexts and for groups of BA / MA students and other practising artists – who are not necessarily from a performance background.